oxnr/awesome-bigdata/README.md

 * [Reactive Data Handling](https://www.manning.com/books/reactive-data-handling) - Reactive Data Handling is a collection of five hand-picked chapters, selected by Manuel Bernhardt, that introduce you to building reactive applications capable of handling real-time processing with large data loads--free eBook!
 * [Azure Data Engineering](https://www.manning.com/books/azure-data-engineering) - A book about data engineering in general and the Azure platform specifically
 * [Grokking Streaming Systems](https://www.manning.com/books/grokking-streaming-systems) - Grokking Streaming Systems helps you unravel what streaming systems are, how they work, and whether they’re right for your business.
 Written to be tool-agnostic, you’ll be able to apply what you learn no matter which framework you choose.
+* [Data Analysis with Python and PySpark](https://www.manning.com/books/data-analysis-with-python-and-pyspark) - Data Analysis with Python and PySpark is a carefully engineered tutorial that helps you use PySpark to deliver your data-driven applications at any scale.

 #### Distributed systems
 * [Distributed Systems for fun and profit](http://book.mixu.net/distsys/) – Theory of distributed systems.
 Include parts about time and ordering, replication and impossibility results.